arman-javan-sekhavat/arman-javan-sekhavat.github.io/index.md

 ---

-## Introduction
-I'm a current MSc student studying Mechatronics Engineering.
-I’m capable of independently conducting advanced research in the field of robotics, as evidenced by my publications.
+**I'm a current MSc student studying Mechatronics Engineering.
+I’m capable of independently conducting advanced research in the field of robotics, as evidenced by my publications.**

 ## Research Interests
 * Robotics